lms-org/config_auto_drive/README.md

-#config_image_detection
+#config_auto_drive
-Configuration for testing image-algo.
+Configuration for testing image-algo, the corresponding environment-and trajectory-creation.

+Used for fast prototyping :)